Make this the year you master Delta SkyMiles and get the most out of them. And trust us: You can.

 Round-Trip Flights to Europe for 50K SkyMiles on Delta Partners

 When you’re using SkyMiles to fly Delta, the rates can be all over the place.
-Its dynamic pricing system can make for some exorbitantly expensive redemptions.
+Its dynamic pricing system can make for some unpredictable (and often expensive) redemptions.

 But you can also use SkyMiles to book partner airlines like Air France, KLM, Virgin Atlantic, and others.
 When you’re booking partner airlines with SkyMiles, the prices are far more stable.
 And it’s a major sweet spot.

-But at 50,000 SkyMiles, you can still snag a round-trip flight to Europe for a fraction of the SkyMiles Delta often charges for its own flights.
+At 50,000 SkyMiles, you can snag a round-trip flight to almost anywhere in Europe for a fraction of the SkyMiles Delta often charges for its own flights.
 And that’s a great deal.

 The trick is making sure you’re flying a partner like KLM, Air France, or Virgin Atlantic on the long flight across the Ocean.
 Finding award availability can be a challenge – especially when Delta hides some of this partner award space.